 Indoor and outdoor allergens often trigger it, and it can increase the risk of developing other allergic conditions.

 It also increases the sensitivity of the airways, and it narrows and swells the airways, which can disrupt air flow.

 The lung changes that occur with CVA tends to be milder than those in classic asthma.
-However, studies suggest that 30 to 40 percent of adults with CVA will go on to develop classic asthma.
+However,

 Being able to recognize the signs and symptoms of CVA and seeking appropriate treatment may prevent the onset of classic asthma.